-Chances are you own an H&M T-shirt and a Philips light bulb.
-What these two have in common is that they're both the product of something called "circular economy".
+Do you know what a Philips light bulb and our EV chargers have in common?
+Both are products of what's called the "circular economy".
 Here's how it works, and why it's so important—for every business, including our own.

 Closing the loop

 The circular economy model, however, treats resources as finite, and is based on a “make, use, and return” model.
-Here, companies maintain full ownership of market offerings.
-This model is often achieved via business models based on leasing, subscriptions, or various types of shared economies (think: car sharing).
+With this model, companies maintain full ownership of market offerings.
+This is often achieved via business models based on leasing, subscriptions, or various types of shared economies (think: car sharing).

 A recent McKinsey report concluded that circular businesses could boost Europe’s resource productivity by 3% by 2030.
 This equates to annual savings of—hold on tight—€600 billion a year!